BZIvanov/Learning-DataScience-and-MachineLearning/readme.md

 # Learning Machine learning and Data science

+## Machine learning (ML)

+Machine learning is a subset of artificial intelligence (AI) that focuses on the development of algorithms and statistical models that enable computers to learn and improve their performance on a specific task without being explicitly programmed.
+The core idea behind machine learning is to allow computers to learn from data and make predictions or decisions based on that learning.

+### Types of ML

+- Supervised learning - applied to labled dataset, the ML model predicts a value.
+Supervised learning algorithms can be further classified into regression and classification tasks:
+  - Regression - In regression tasks, the algorithm predicts a continuous numeric value as the output.
+For example, predicting the price of a house based on its features
+  - Classification - In classification tasks, the algorithm assigns input data points to predefined categories or classes.
+For example, classifying emails as spam or non-spam based on their content
+- Unsupervised learning - applied to unlabeled dataset, the ML model discovers possible patterns in the data.
+Unsupervised learning algorithms can be used for tasks such as:
+  - Clustering
+  - Dimensionality reduction
+  - Anomaly detection

 ## Initial environments download

 Google search for `anaconda download` and download the installer.